pyralog/pyralog/PERFORMANCE.md

-# DLog Performance Guide
+# Pyralog Performance Guide

-Comprehensive guide to understanding and optimizing DLog performance.
+Comprehensive guide to understanding and optimizing Pyralog performance.

 ## Table of Contents